 The rest of this isn’t really for public consumption but it’s handy internal documentation for ourselves so we suppose you can see it.
 It’s for the tool we made for turning Etherpad documents into web pages and blog posts.

 Dogfoodaliciousness: This page is rendered live from [redacted].

-ExPost replaces the built in WordPress editor with an Etherpad.
+ExPost replaces the built-in WordPress editor with an Etherpad.
 This is really useful if you want to collaborate with someone on posts for your blog, because Etherpad is the king of collaborative editors.
-Etherpad also has this really sweet Time Slider feature that lets you view a playback of the history of the pad.
-So, it lets multiple authors edit the same source at the same time in real real-time, and it keeps a complete version history of everything you ever type.
+It lets multiple authors edit the same source at the same time in real real-time, and it keeps a complete version history of everything you ever type.
+[UPDATE 2017: Ok, that was a big deal back in the ’00s, ok?]
 You can work on the post from wp-admin if you like (we embed the pad), or from the Etherpad directly, but only a user with permission to publish on your blog can make the content go live.

 So, what else?
 Well, we also run the content from the Etherpad through a markdown library and implement a super sweet LaTeX-style numbering scheme that makes it easy to do named references back to items in a numbered list, and not worry about the order or number of the reference changing.
 Particularly handy for writing FAQs and Footnotes.
 Details on that below.